fmhy/edit/docs/video.md

 ## ▷ Stream Aggregators

 * **Note** - These serve as interfacess for multiple stream providers or APIs.
-Sources will vary from site-to-site, depending on which ones the owners feel are worth using.
-Many have custom players that automatically test each stream one-by-one without user input required.
-See [website grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#api-frontends) for scores.
+Sources will vary from site-to-site, depending on which owners feel are worth using.
+Many have custom players that automatically test streams one-by-one without user input required.
+See [website grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#stream-aggregators) for scores.

 ***